 While the Lowe’s Advantage Card will work fine within Lowe’s stores, remember that you can’t use it on regular spending and bills.
 To make the most of your spending, you may want to consider a credit card you can use anywhere you shop — as well as a card that will let you earn cash back or rewards for each dollar you spend.
 (See also: Rewards Credit Cards Overview: 5 Types of Cards and How They Work)

-The Chase Freedom Unlimited® is a popular option since it offers 3% cash back on all purchases in your first year up to $20,000 spent.
-You also earn an unlimited 1.5% cash back on all other purchases, which can add up quickly when you use your card for regular spending and recurring bills.
+The Chase Freedom Unlimited® is a popular option since it offers a $150 bonus after you spend $500 on purchases in your first 3 months from account opening.
+You also earn an unlimited 1.5% cash back on all purchases, which can add up quickly when you use your card for regular spending and recurring bills.
 When it comes time to cash in your points, you can redeem them for statement credits, travel, gift cards, and more.
 This card also comes with no annual fee.